 Applicants must submit the following:

 A personal interview is required of all candidates.

 Candidates may be able to waive program courses and transfer in credits earned prior to attending Lesley.
-The waiver/transfer process requires submission of the course syllabus, course description, and official transcript to the assistant director for academic advising.
+The waiver/transfer process requires submission of the course syllabus, course description, and official transcript to the academic advisor.
 Consideration will be made based upon the course’s ability to meet Lesley’s program objectives, outcomes, and transition specialist competencies.
-Once admitted to the TSE program, candidates may not take courses at other institutions for transfer credit.
+Once admitted to the program, candidates may not take courses at other institutions for transfer credit.

 Please contact Christina Chandler, Director of Academic Advising, at email@example.com or 617.349.8398, or program director Linda Lengyel at firstname.lastname@example.org.

 Tuition and Fees: Master's/Certificate

 What Will My Program Cost?

 Initial Licensure Programs

 Professional Licensure and Non-Licensure Programs

 School-Based Teacher Residency Programs